-- Morning yoga & breakfast to prepare for a culture/hiking day
+- Early morning yoga & breakfast to prepare for a culture/hiking day

 - Drive to the Pallata community and a hike through the native-tree forests of Queuñua, Chachacomo & Unca

-- Hike to the Wari, then Inca, Pumamarca archeological site
+- Hike to the ancient Wari Pumamarca archeological site

 - Visit the current Incan village, and ancient ruins, of Ollantaytambo

 - Lunch at an organic farm set on an old Incan terrace

 - Participate in the preparation of a traditional Pachamanca meal

 - This afternoon participate in a traditional, and hyper-local, Despacho ceremony